 Cost of meal e.g. lunch: Included

-Birdwatching: Xigera Camp is home to spectacular birdlife, including countless herons, egrets, cranes and smaller water birds.
-In September 2012, we were treated to the sight of African skimmers at Xigera Lagoon.
+Birdwatching: Xigera Camp is home to spectacular birdlife including countless herons, egrets, cranes and smaller water birds.
+In September 2012, we saw African skimmers at Xigera Lagoon.
 It's also a good area for the elusive Pel's fishing owl.See more ideas for Birdwatching in Botswana

 Attitude towards children: Children aged 12 and over are accepted at Xigera.
 For those between 6 and 12 years, private activities must be booked (at extra cost) – except for a family of six people who will fill a vehicle anyway, or if the whole camp is booked for exclusive use.
 A minimum age of 13 years is stipulated for mokoro excursions.